gelatodigital/gelato-uniswap/README.md

 ### Step 3: User submits a Task to Gelato via the deployed smart contract wallet

-In this example, the User wants to instruct Gelato to execute 3 trades in total on his behalf, each swapping 1 DAI to KNC every 2 minutes.
+In this example, the User wants to instruct Gelato to execute 3 trades in total on his behalf, each swapping 1 KNC to ETH every 2 minutes.

 A `Gelato Task` is just the combination of `Conditions` (when to execute a transaction) and `Actions` (what the transaction should execute).